Liberdus/liberdus-docs/docs/earn-liberdus/rewards.md

 # 💵 Rewards

-Active Liberdus validators earn **LIB tokens** as rewards for validating transactions and ensuring network uptime.
+Active nodes earn **LIB tokens** as rewards for validating transactions and ensuring network uptime.
 Rewards are distributed periodically and are proportional to each validator’s participation during active periods.

 ## 🤩 Reward Distribution